If you've blocked our ad, please consider unblocking it.

 |51 (Starbeans Café)||41 (Beanbean Castle Town East, intact)|

 |197 (Sea bed, yellow pipe to mainland)||0 (Debug / Opening Cutscene)|

 |101 (Stardust Fields, Highjump/Spinjump Tutorial)||0 (Debug / Opening Cutscene)|

 A more complete list can be found here.

 There seems to be a bank of pointers to gsys labels located at 0839ECC4 in the (U) version.
 (083A0504 in (E), and 08388B34 in (J)).
 Above and below this bank seems to be associated with this.
 Probably used as On/Off for Mario and Luigi.
 Was this once used as a debug menu?
 It is assumed that the assembly codes that used this data were deleted before release.
-Some of these gsys labels have "kusu" in them, which comes from the Japanese name for Oho Oasis, Kusu Island.
-It seems odd that they are named "solar" and "moon" hand powers, though.
+Some of these gsys labels have "kusu" in them, which comes from the Japanese name for Oho Oasis, Kusu Island; the hand powers are named "solar" and "moon", apparently in reference to the Fire and Thunder Gods who teach the moves (their heads are shaped like the sun/moon respectively).
 One of these has "Kuppa" in them, which is the Japanese name for Bowser/Koopa.